timker/docs/docs/_documentation/Why-Servicestack.md

 >However, this is often awkward to program - indeed, it's often impossible with languages such as Java
 >that return only a single value.
 >
 >The solution is to create a Data Transfer Object that can hold all the data for the call.
 It needs to be serializable to go across the connection.
 >Usually an assembler is used on the server side to transfer data between the DTO and any domain objects.

-The Request- and Response DTO's used to define web services in ServiceStack are standard POCO's while the implementation just needs to inherit from a testable and dependency-free `IService<TRequestDto>`.
+The Request- and Response DTO's used to define web services in ServiceStack are standard POCO's while the implementation just needs to inherit from a testable and dependency-free `IService` marker interface.
 As a bonus for keeping your DTO's in a separate dependency-free .dll, you're able to re-use them in your C#/.NET clients providing a strongly-typed API without any code-gen what-so-ever.
 Also your DTO's *define everything* Service Stack does not pollute your web services with any additional custom artefacts or markup.

-Service Stack re-uses the custom artefacts above and with zero-config and without imposing any extra burden on the developer adds discover-ability and provides hosting of your web service on a number of different physical end-points which as of today includes: **XML (+REST), JSON (+REST), JSV (+REST) and SOAP 1.1 / SOAP 1.2.**
+Service Stack re-uses the custom artefacts above and with zero-config and without imposing any extra burden on the developer adds discover-ability and provides hosting of your web service on a number of different physical end-points which as of today includes:

+ - JSON
+ - XML
+ - CSV
+ - JSV
+ - MsgPack
+ - ProtoBuf
+ - Wire
+ - SOAP 1.1/1.2

 ### WCF the anti-DTO Web Services Framework